 3. Measure Performance

-During and after training, we focus on the training material, method (VARK modalities - visual, auditory, reading/writing, kinesthetic or mixture multi-modality), process, feedback and measuring the results based on key performance indicators (KPIs) - time to train, support questions, claim submission, payments, aging accounts receivable, and other factors.
-We leverage these measurements to implement a closed loop training system where the analysis of the measured data is used to enhance the life-cycle of our training process and material.
-This allow us to implement continuous improvements to mature our training methodology.
+During and after training, we focus on the training material, process, feedback, time to train, customer setup, claim submission, payments, aging accounts receivable, support questions and other factors.
+We leverage these measurements to implement a closed-loop training system where the analysis of the measured data is used to enhance the life-cycle of our training process and material.
+This allows us to implement continuous improvements to mature our training methodology.

 4. Design Specific Scenarios

-The knowledge we provide transfers into skills that must be useful when using the CMD application to meet the needs of the business.
-To assist the transfer of skills acquired in training real world situations, we designed specific “scenarios” for the Trainee during their training to properly prepare them to use the CMD application and at the same time, effectively train others.
+The knowledge we provide transfers into skills that will be useful when using the CMD application.
+To assist the transfer of skills acquired in training real-world situations, we designed specific “scenarios” for the Trainee during their training to properly prepare them to use the CMD application and at the same time, effectively train others.

 5. Receive Feedback and Measure Results

-Receiving feedback and measuring the results of the Trainee are an important part of our implementation training program.
-During the training period of performance, we ask for feedback with the Trainee.
-In addition, we use the CMD application to measure their results.
+Receiving feedback and measuring the results of the Trainee is an important part of our implementation training program.
+During the training period of performance, we ask for feedback with the Trainee and use the CMD application to measure their results.
 The feedback and analysis of the measurements allows us to verify training effectiveness.
 Training effectiveness is a measure that examines the degree to which the training provided improved the Trainee’s knowledge, skill, and behavioral pattern as a result of the training.
-The results form the training effectiveness is a continuous part of the training process and is used to mature our training program.

 6. Coach and Mentor for Success